PervasiveWellbeingTech/Ultraslow-StandingDesk/New_Desk_Summer_2019/README.md

 # Remote Controlled Desk

 The remote controlled desk uses an rf arduino with the new_desk_controlled_by_remote.ino file.
 Pins 9, 10, 11, 12, and 13 are all used for radio communication on both the desk, and the remote.
-Remote communication uses libraries <SPI.h>, <nRF24L01.h>, <RF24.h>, and <RF24Network.h>.
+Radio communication uses libraries <SPI.h>, <nRF24L01.h>, <RF24.h>, and <RF24Network.h> (see below).

 ## Connecting the Desk